fabianoriccardi/RTCMemory/readme.md

 ## Installation

-You can find RTC Memory on Arduino and PlatformIO library registries.
+You can find RTCMemory on Arduino and PlatformIO library registries.
 You can install it through your favorite IDEs, or you can use the respective command-line tools running:

     arduino-cli lib install RTCMemory